cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ![Blueprints List]({{< img "composer/composer_interface.png" >}})

-The left side of the Cloudify Composer Topology tab displays a Stencils catalog that contains resources that you can add to the blueprint.
+The left side of the Cloudify Composer Topology tab displays a Stencils catalog that contains node types that are used as the building blocks of the topology.
 The main pane on the tab is a canvas on to which you drag and drop nodes and define the relationships between them.

 ## Workflow
-This workflow describes the main functions related to creating a Blueprint.
-Typically, when you are using Cloudify Composer, your workflow will be similar to the one described in this section.
+This section describes the main functions related to creating a Blueprint.
+Typically, when you are using Cloudify Composer, your workflow will follow a similar order to that described in this section.

 Additional functions, such as importing Stencils and Blueprints, and so on, are described after the primary functions related to creating a Blueprint.

 ### Blueprints List
 You can display the menu of all available blueprints that you created or imported by clicking the dropdown arrow next to the name of the currently displayed blueprint.